rfortherestofus/blog/014_remove_unwanted_texts_with_regex/014_remove_unwanted_texts_with_regex.md

 #> [1] "Apple rporation"
 ```

 Argh.
 This doesn’t look right.
 The function removed “Inco” and now we’re left with “Apple rporation”.
 Not exactly nice, is it?
-The reason for this is that `str_remove_all()` uses **regex** (like I’ve mentioned before.)
-You can think of regex as its own powerful language.
+The reason for this is that `str_remove_all()` uses **regex** (short for [regular expressions](https://en.wikipedia.org/wiki/Regular_expression)) You can think of regex as its own powerful language.
 And in this language the dot `.` is not just a dot.
 It’s actually a symbol meaning “any character”.

 So what we’ve told `str_remove_all()` is the following: *“Please remove any texts that correspond to one of the following patterns:*